 Make your own mask using whatever you have available such as paper plates, bags and boxes — it can be as big or small as you like — and video yourself dancing in it.
 If you’d like to share it with us and our social media followers, send it to firstname.lastname@example.org either as a link or a download (free transfer sites include Dropbox and WeTransfer).
 For soundtrack ideas, see how to Make Your Own Percussion Instrument.

 If you are temporarily or permanently chair-based, the warm-up here has been created by our associate wheelchair dance company Folk in Motion, and focusses on relaxing your upper body and improving your breathing.

 On this website you can learn how to Make Your Own Percussion Instruments from recycled materials and play along with the Summer Together!
 2019 Carnival Percussion Workshops with Xi-mali Kadeena-Guscos.
 Or for the technically minded, Make Your Own Tactile Sound Device and feel your favourite tracks as you listen to them.
 Share your photographs and films of your work with us (use free transfer sites such as Dropbox and WeTransfer to share films) at firstname.lastname@example.org and we will share these with our followers on social media.
-(The Together!
-Music Club is a free monthly ‘Open Mic’ night, where participants choose percussion instruments to play along with when they arrive.
-We also run creative projects linked to the Music Club, including The Recycled Band and VIBE.)

 PHOTOGRAPHERS AND FILMMAKERS CLUB